WakiMak/trentent.github.io-forked/_posts/2014-08-14-appv-5-minimum-mounted-file-size-is-64kb-size-of-packages-is-misrepresented-on-2008r2windows-7.md

 19,045,400,576 bytes free before the 2,951 byte file is deleted, 19,045,466,112 bytes after.

-19045400576 &#8211; 19045466112 = 65536 bytes.
+19045400576 - 19045466112 = 65536 bytes.

-So, in the end, it turns out that AppV 5 utilizes 64KB cluster size even if the allocation size on the disk is 4KB. Â I&#8217;m not sure if having mismatched cluster sizes impacts the performance of AppV but the Microsoft support personnel implied that it could. Â For AppV 5 you&#8217;ll want to reduce the number of small files in your AppV packages to as few as possible to limit this space sucking overhead. Â The missing space is &#8220;sparse&#8221; files, but fully mounted I wouldn&#8217;t expect to have any sparse files. Â So AppV is using sparse files to ensure a 64kb allocation size.
+So, in the end, it turns out that AppV 5 utilizes 64KB cluster size even if the allocation size on the disk is 4KB. Â I'm not sure if having mismatched cluster sizes impacts the performance of AppV but the Microsoft support personnel implied that it could. Â For AppV 5 you'll want to reduce the number of small files in your AppV packages to as few as possible to limit this space sucking overhead. Â The missing space is "sparse" files, but fully mounted I wouldn't expect to have any sparse files. Â So AppV is using sparse files to ensure a 64kb allocation size.

 <pre class="lang:default decode:true ">Allocation Report: